What is the EU Tyre Label?

 Wet grip refers to the safety performance of tyres and how good they are at braking on a wet road.
 Tyres with good grip in wet conditions have reduced braking distances on slippery roads, which is essential for your safety when you’re driving in the rain.

-The EU tyre labelling system rates tyres based on the distance travelled by the car after braking at 50mph in wet conditions, and the tyre wet grip rating runs from A to G. A 30% improvement in braking distance can be expected between a G rating and an A rating when four tyres are fitted to the average passenger car.
+The EU tyre labelling system rates tyres based on the distance travelled by the car after braking at 50mph in wet conditions, and the tyre wet grip rating runs from A to E (A-G for tyres manufactured before May 2021).
+A 30% improvement in braking distance can be expected between an E rating and an A rating when four tyres are fitted to the average passenger car.

 This is a measurement of how much noise the tyre produces when in motion, but it's important to point out that this refers to external noise only.
 The noise level experienced by the driver inside the vehicle is not measured.

 Exterior noise is measured in decibels (dB).
-On the EU tyre label, tyre noise rating is represented as one, two or three sound waves.
+On the EU tyre label, tyre noise rating is represented as an A, B or C rating (Formerly 1-3 sound waves).

-One wave is for the best performing (i.e. the quietest) tyres, and three waves represents the worst performing and loudest.
-The current noise limit is three bars, while two meets future laws and one is a further 3dBs lower.
+An A rating (formerly one wave) is for the best performing - i.e. the quietest - tyres, and a C rating (formerly three waves) represents the worst performing and loudest.
+The current noise limit is a C rating, while a B meets future laws and an A is a further 3dBs lower.

 Tyre Labelling at Tyre City